 Coupeville was the perfect setting for the movie "Practical Magic."

-This fall, the waterfront village of Coupeville on Whidbey Island celebrates the 20th anniversary of the release of Practical Magic.
+Each fall, the waterfront village of Coupeville on Whidbey Island celebrates the anniversary of the release of Practical Magic.
 Starring Sandra Bullock, Nicole Kidman and Stockard Channing, this seasonal cult classic chose Coupeville as the film’s setting for its historic, seaport charm that attracts visitors from around the world.

 Toby's Tavern, known today as a local favorite for Penn Cove Mussels and a beer by the water, was transformed into The Catch and Fry.

-The Knead and Feed Bakery, famous for its cinnamon rolls and baked goods, was Sally’s (the character played by Sandra Bullock) shop, Verbena Botanicals.
+The Little Red Hen Bakery, an island favorite for baked goods, was Sally’s (the character played by Sandra Bullock) shop, Verbena Botanicals.

 The farmers market shown in the movie, shot in downtown Coupeville was stocked with real produce from local farmers and with seafood donated by Penn Cove Shellfish.